 Who can offer an internship?

 Technically there are no restrictions on who can offer an internship, though like any business decision it’s one to consider properly.
-46% of employers have offered an internship, though large employers are twice as likely to offer them as a smaller business.
+Large employers are twice as likely to offer them as a smaller business.

 What to know about offering an internship